PhilippeAccorsi/tracim/README.md

 ### Upkeep

-If you use default "file" storage for session, new session file will be created but not removed, which mean lot of unneeded file.
+If you use the default "file" storage for sessions, new session files will be created but not removed, which leads to a lot of unneeded files.
-To mitigate this, you could remove file older than 10 day with :
+To mitigate this, you may remove files older than 10 days with:

     find . -type f -mtime +10 -print -exec rm {} \;

-You should use this command in both session data and session lock dirs.
+You should use this command in both the session data and the session lock directories.

-Another way to solve this issue is to set session to use another backend(we do support all beaker backend).
+Another way to solve this issue is to use another storage backend (we do support any of the Beaker backend).
-We suggest to use redis backend, which will not created file to disk:
+We suggest to use the redis backend, which will not create any file on the disk:

     session.type = ext:redis
     session.url = redis://localhost:6379/0

-read [beaker documentation](https://beaker.readthedocs.io/en/latest/configuration.html) for more information about sessions.
+See the [Beaker documentation](https://beaker.readthedocs.io/en/latest/configuration.html) for more information about sessions.

 #### More documentation about running Tracim and Tracim services